 Through the Housing Choice Voucher program (HUD Section 8), families and individuals having difficulty meeting housing expenses can get assistance with monthly rental costs.
 An eligible participant contributes no more than 30% of their adjusted gross income toward monthly rent and the balance is paid by the Department of U.S. Housing and Urban Development (HUD).
 The program ensures each participant has decent, safe housing.

 Who is eligible for housing choice vouchers?

-Any eligible family or individual living in Montana whose income is 30% or less than the state median income.
+Families and individuals whose income is 30% or less than the state median income.
 See Section 8 Annual Income Limits to see if you qualify.
 Housing units must meet Housing Quality Standards and fall within the Fair Market Rents set for the area in order for a voucher to work.

 How much rent does the voucher cover?

-The owner pays 30% of their adjusted family income and HUD subsidizes the difference between that amount and gross rent for the unit.
+The renter pays 30% of their adjusted family income and HUD subsidizes the difference between that amount and gross rent for the unit.
 For example, if a family’s adjusted income is $1200 per month and the rent is $900, the family will pay $360 (30% of $1200) and the voucher will be worth $540.